aws-amplify/docs/docs/cli/teams/shared.md

 ```
 <amplify-callout warning>

 Ensure the root of your project has the `amplify` folder set up in order to be able to re-use existing environments.

+If the **team-provider-info.json** file is missing:
+1. Backup and remove the `amplify` folder
+2. Pull the environment from the root of your project folder using the `amplify pull --appId <app-id> --envName <env-name>` command displayed in the Amplify Console for your application

 </amplify-callout>